Guide to bank fees for wire transfers

-Incoming international fee.
-For receiving money from an overseas bank account.
+- Incoming international fee: Up to £7.50 for receiving money from an overseas bank account.

-Outgoing international fee.
-For sending money to an overseas bank account.
+- Outgoing international fee: Up to £40 for sending money to an overseas bank account.

-Tracer fee.
-For requesting tracing services for a previous wire transfer.
+- Tracer fee: Up to £10 for requesting tracing services for a previous wire transfer.

-To make your decisions a bit easier, we’ve gathered wire transfer fees for several UK banks above.
+To make your decision a bit easier, we’ve gathered wire transfer fees for several UK banks below.

 When assessing these fees, how much you’ll pay depends on where you’re sending money to and other elements like:

-Domestic vs. international.
-Because domestic wire transfers involve less processing, they tend to be cheaper than international wire transfers.
-International wire transfers typically involve multiple banking systems and operators between the two countries.
+- Domestic vs international.
+Because domestic wire transfers involve less processing, they will be cheaper than international wire transfers.
+International wire transfers typically involve multiple banking systems and operators between the 2 countries.

-Exchange rates.
+- Exchange rates.
 An exchange rate shows how much one currency is worth in another currency.
 Nearly all banks skew the published exchange rate for a profit, and they aren’t always forthcoming about the margin they add.
-You may need to call your bank or initiate a transfer online to see the rate you’ll get.
+You may need to call your bank or initiate a transfer online to see the best exchange rate offered.